Model selection and clustering in stochastic block models with the exact integrated complete data likelihood: Introduction

 Most graph clustering algorithms look for communities, where two nodes of the same community are more likely to be connected than nodes of different communities.
-These techniques \citep{articlenewman2004,proceedingsnewman2006} often maximize the modularity score proposed by Girvan and Newman \cite{proceedingsgirvan2002} for clustering.
-However, recent work of Bickel and Chen \cite{proceedingsbickel2009} showed that they were asymptotically biased and tended to lead to the discovery of an incorrect community structure, even for large graphs.
-Alternative strategies, see for instance \cite{articlekrivitsky2009}, are generally related to the probabilistic model of Handcock, Raftery and Tantrum \cite{articlehandcock2007} which generalizes the work of Hoff, Raftery and Handcock \cite{articlehoff2002}.
+These techniques \citep{articlenewman2004,proceedingsnewman2006} often maximize the modularity score proposed by \cite{proceedingsgirvan2002} for clustering.
+However, recent work of \cite{proceedingsbickel2009} showed that they were asymptotically biased and tended to lead to the discovery of an incorrect community structure, even for large graphs.
+Alternative strategies, see for instance \cite{articlekrivitsky2009}, are generally related to the probabilistic model of \cite{articlehandcock2007} which generalizes the work of \cite{articlehoff2002}.
 Nodes are first mapped into a a latent space and then clustered depending on their latent positions.
 Community structure algorithms are commonly used for affiliation network analysis.
 As mentioned in \cite{newman07}, other graph clustering algorithms aim at uncovering dissasortative mixing in networks where, contrary to community structure, nodes mostly connect to nodes of different clusters.
-They are particularly suitable for the analysis of bipartite or quasi bipartite networks \cite{articleestrada2005}.
+They are particularly suitable for the analysis of bipartite or quasi bipartite networks \citep{articleestrada2005}.

-In this paper, we consider the stochastic block model (SBM) proposed by Nowicki and Snijders \cite{nowicki01} which is a probabilistic generalization \citep{articlefienberg1981,holland83} of the work of White, Boorman and Breiger \cite{articlewhite1976}.
-As pointed out by Daudin, Picard and Robin \cite{daudin08}, SBM can be seen as a mixture model for graphs.
+In this paper, we consider the stochastic block model (SBM) proposed by \cite{nowicki01} which is a probabilistic generalization \citep{articlefienberg1981,holland83} of the work of \cite{articlewhite1976}.
+As pointed out by \cite{daudin08}, SBM can be seen as a mixture model for graphs.
 It assumes that nodes are spread into $K$ clusters and uses a $K\times K$ matrix $\mathbf{\Pi}$ to describe the connection probabilities between pairs of nodes.
 No assumption is made on $\mathbf{\Pi}$ such that very different structures can be taken into account.
 In particular, as shown in \cite{inbooklatouche2009}, contrary to the methods mentioned previously, SBM can be used to retrieve both communities and disassortative mixing in networks.